ZhiRongDev/HiCPEP/code_for_paper/benchmark/README.md

 /usr/bin/time -v run_all.sh
 ```

-For benchmarking the time and RAM requirement of POSSUMM to create the PC1 txt files at 1Mb 100Kb or 25Kb resolution, you should download the Rscript from https://github.com/aidenlab/EigenVector, after all the requirement installed, use the following command:
+For benchmarking the time and RAM requirement of POSSUMM to create the PC1 txt files at 1Mb 100Kb or 25Kb resolution, you should download the Rscript from https://github.com/aidenlab/EigenVector, after all the requirements installed, use the following command:

 ```shell
  /usr/bin/time -v Rscript eigFromHicRscript.R -v TRUE -n KR GSE63525_GM12878_insitu_primary_replicate_combined_30.hic 2 possumm_pc1.txt 1000000